 Who are the players?

-Regulated utilities and municipal utilities supply about 81 percent of Missouri’s electricity to 77 percent of the state’s total electricity customers.
-Electric cooperatives, which distribute electricity locally to a large geographic footprint in rural Missouri, supply about 19 percent of Missouri’s electricity to 23 percent of the state’s customers.
+Regulated utilities and municipal utilities generate and distribute a large majority of Missouri’s electricity to the state’s electricity customers.
+Electric cooperatives also distribute electricity locally to a large geographic footprint in rural Missouri.

 Landowners may be familiar with utilities offering solar energy leases.
 But it is also common to receive proposals from lesser-known renewable energy development companies that plan to sell power under contract to a utility, industrial customer or out-of-state buyer.